 In 1846, the Oregon Treaty settled a long-standing dispute between the U.S. and Great Britain over who controlled the Oregon Territory.
 The treaty included an area of over 286,000 square miles and established the United States border at the 49th parallel to the Strait of Georgia, which meant the acquisition of Washington, Oregon, Idaho, and parts of Wyoming and Montana.
 This territory dispute with Great Britain was a large part of Democratic candidate James Polk’s 1844 presidential campaign platform.

 In 1848, the Treaty of Guadalupe Hidalgo (also known as the Mexican Cession) was a surrender signed by the Mexican government as a result of losing the Mexican American War.
-The U.S. bought over 525,000 square miles for $15 million ($490 million in 2020) and settled claims of U.S. citizens against Mexico for $3 million.
+The U.S. bought over 525,000 square miles for $15 million ($562.6 million in 2022) and settled claims of U.S. citizens against Mexico for $3 million.
 This purchase added what is modern-day California, Nevada, and Utah, along with parts of Arizona, Colorado, New Mexico, and Wyoming.

 In 1853, the Gadsden Purchase established the final boundaries of the southern United States.
 James Gadsden was sent by the U.S to negotiate with Mexican General Santa Anna.
-The United States paid Mexico $10 million ($335 million in 2020) for almost 30,000 square miles of what is present-day southern Arizona and New Mexico.
+The United States paid Mexico $10 million ($384.8 million in 2022) for almost 30,000 square miles of what is present-day southern Arizona and New Mexico.
 This may seem like a steep purchase price compared to other acquisitions, but this area of land was a strategic location for the southern transcontinental railroad.

 In 1867, the Purchase of Alaska was made by the United States from Russia.
-The area totaled over 586,000 square miles and was bought for $7.2 million ($125 million in 2020), which averaged about 2 cents an acre.
+The area totaled over 586,000 square miles and was bought for $7.2 million ($144 million in 2022), which averaged about 2 cents an acre.
 Russia was certainly willing to sell on account of a fear of upcoming war with Great Britain and Alaska’s remote location, making it challenging to occupy and defend.
 William Seward did the negotiating with Russia and the purchase was highly criticized.
 The Alaska Purchase temporarily became known as “Seward’s Folly”, because it seemed like the U.S had just bought a remote wasteland.
 This changed in 1896 when gold was discovered along the Klondike River, and since has produced a large percentage of America’s oil and seafood.
 Was Seward brilliant, or just lucky?

 In 1898, Hawaii and the Spanish Colonies were acquired by the United States from Spain for a total area of around 125,000 square miles.
-The Hawaiian Islands, Puerto Rico, and Guam were ceded to the U.S. and the Philippines were purchased for $20 million ($621 million in 2020).
+The Hawaiian Islands, Puerto Rico, and Guam were ceded to the U.S. and the Philippines were purchased for $20 million ($714 million in 2022).

 A large price had to be paid for America to become the superpower as we know it today.
 This does apply to cash paid out but more importantly to lives lost as a result of territorial conflict.
-In the acquisitions mentioned above approximately 37,000 U.S., 24,000 British, and 25,000 Mexican soldiers died while the government paid out around $148.2 million ($3.63 billion in 2020).
+In the acquisitions mentioned above approximately 37,000 U.S., 24,000 British, and 25,000 Mexican soldiers died while the government paid out around $148.2 million.
 The net result is today the United States totals 3.797 million square miles which translates into 2.3 billion acres.
 If you want to own your own slice of the U.S., make sure to check out our land for sale.